- Download our Johannesburg Schools Guide

 Buses

-The Rea Vaya Bus Rapid Transit (BRT) network opened its first route in 2009 and has been expanding in phases since then.
+The Rea Vaya Bus Rapid Transit (BRT) network opened its first route in 2009 and has expanded in phases since then.
 The system currently runs through areas in and around the city, and also runs a line between Johannesburg and Soweto.
-While a number of strikes have halted services in the past, it is one of the safest and most efficient modes of public transport in Joburg.
+While several strikes have halted services in the past, it is one of the safest and most efficient modes of public transport in Joburg.

-The Johannesburg Metrobus, on the other hand, consists of over 300 routes that service commuters across the Greater Johannesburg area, fanning out in all directions from the city centre.
-Due to outdated buses and the availability of more attractive options, patronage has been declining for several years.
-There are plans to revitalise the service.
+The Johannesburg Metrobus, on the other hand, consists of over 130 routes that service commuters across the Greater Johannesburg area, fanning out in all directions from the city centre.
+Due to outdated buses and the availability of more attractive options, patronage has been declining for numerous years.
+Plans are in place to revitalise the service.

 Minibus taxis

-Minibus taxis are the most common form of public transport in Johannesburg and follow an informal route system, picking up passengers at various terminals and the side of the road.
-Passengers flag them down using a variety of hand signals which indicate their desired destination, and the taxi either stops or drives past depending on whether their destination is on its route.
+Minibus taxis are the most common form of public transport in Johannesburg.
+They follow an informal route system, picking up passengers at various terminals and the side of the road.
+Passengers flag them down using a variety of hand signals to indicate their desired destination, and the taxi either stops or drives past depending on whether their destination is on its route.

-Minibus taxis in Johannesburg tend to be loud and overcrowded and are notorious for disregarding road rules.
-They are, however, the most readily available form of transport serving the country's working-class majority.
+Minibus taxis in Johannesburg are typically loud and overcrowded and are notorious for disregarding road rules.
+They are, however, the most readily available form of transport serving the country’s working-class majority.
 Expats are unlikely to take one, although if they choose to, locals are normally willing to help with getting into the right one.

 Taxis in Johannesburg

-Metered taxis are available throughout the city and can be flagged down, although the most reliable way of getting a reputable taxi in good condition is by calling one of several cab companies in the city.
+Although the most reliable way of getting a reputable taxi in good condition is by calling one of several cab companies in Johannesburg, metered taxis are available throughout the city and can be flagged down.
 Passengers should ensure that the driver switches his meter on or that a flat fare is negotiated before embarking.
-Tips aren't expected but are always appreciated.
+Tips aren’t expected but are always appreciated.

 Many Joburg locals and expats use ride-hailing services such as Uber to get around town because of their competitive prices and reliability.